 Similar to the off-line scenario, we place the incoming VM one after another.
-When a new VM' comes, we first try to place it into the PM that corresponds to the min-completion time value.
-If the corresponding min-completion time PM does not have enough resources, we would have the same two options (Direct Placement and Migration-based Placement) as in the off-line scenario.
+When a new VM' comes, we first try to place it into the PM that corresponds to the minimal completion time value.
+If the corresponding minimal completion time PM does not have enough resources, we would have the same two options (direct placement and migration-based placement) as in the off-line scenario.

 However, the migration constraint is different.
-Due to the migration overhead, the migration constraint would be that, even with both the migration overhead and the completion time increase, Migration-based Placement is still better than Direct Placement in minimizing the total completion time.
-Thus, compared to the off-line, the third item of qualifications for a qualified victim VM under on-line scenario should be changed into: Even with both the completion time increase and migration overhead, the completion time by Migration-based Placement is still better than Direct Placement.
+Due to the migration overhead, the migration constraint would be that, even with both the migration overhead and the completion time increase, migration-based placement is still better than direct placement in minimising the total completion time.
+Thus, different with the off-line scenario, the third item of qualifications for a qualified victim VM under the on-line scenario should be changed into: even with both the completion time increase and migration overhead, the completion time by migration-based placement is still better than direct placement.
 We want to choose the qualified victim VM with the minimal sum of migration overhead and completion time increase.
-Besides, we could have similar special circumstances as in the off-line VM placement; constrained by the literature, here we do not discuss them further more.
+Besides, we could have similar special circumstances as in the off-line VM placement; constrained by the literature, here we do not discuss them further.

 Besides, for on-line VM placement, we are not aware of the information of the incoming VMs, such as how many total VMs will arrive.
-Thus, when all the PMs are so fully-loaded that even migration is not helpful to accept more VMs, we need to stop the placement process for this PMs set.
+Thus, when all the PMs are so fully loaded that even migration is not helpful to accept more VMs, we need to stop the placement process for this PMs set.
 This requires us to reserve a buffer to determine when we should directly reject the new VM request.
 In our evaluation, we set the size of a buffer to 10.
-That is to say that if 10 consecutive VMs are rejected, we then conclude the VM placement.
+That is to say that if 10 consecutive VMs are rejected, then we conclude the VM placement.